MicrosoftDocs/quantum-docs-pr/articles/index.md

 | Resource Estimator | The resource estimator estimates the resources required to run a given instance of a Q# operation on a quantum computer. |
 | Visual Studio extension | This extension contains templates for Q# files and projects as well as syntax highlighting. |
 | Visual Studio Code extension | This extension contains syntax highlighting and code snippets for Q#. |
-| QSharp for Python | The qsharp package for Python makes it easy to simulate Q# operations and functiona from within Python.
+| `qsharp` for Python | The `qsharp` package for Python makes it easy to simulate Q# operations and functions from within Python.

 ## Quantum Development Kit Documentation